 But the real value lies not just in collecting responses, but in how you use them.
 And that's where choosing the right survey platform comes in.

 Want to use Likert scales in your business?
 Try Checkbox to make smart, professional-quality surveys with a Likert scale template, built-in analysis tools, and full customization to meet your goals.
-Start your free trial today!
+Request a demo today!

 Yes, a Likert scale is ordinal in that the responses reflect order (e.g., from "strongly disagree" to "strongly agree") but don't quantify exact differences between alternatives.